unpoller/unpoller.github.io/documentation/docs/install/controllerlogin.md

 ## Configuring the Unifi controller

 The only requirement of the controller is that UniFi Poller can log in to it and extract data.
-For this purpose go ahead and create a new user now.
+For this purpose go ahead and create a new user.
 Make a note of the username and password you have chosen.

+Adding a user depends on the type of controller you have.

+### UnifiOS Controller

 If your controller is on a UDM, UXG, or UDM-Pro or UCK running UnifiOS then it is recommended that a Limited Admin user is created with Read-Only rights to the UniFi Network app.
 Other access